 5,000 floods; 1,000 tornadoes; and an average

 of 2 landfalling deadly hurricanes.
-And this on top of
+And this dangerous weather is in addition to

 winter storms, intense summer heat, high winds, wild fires and other